-(4) Third Offense of IPV or Fifth Offense of Non-Payment of Fees.
-If a Parent is determined to have committed a third IPV (other than non-payment of fees) or a fifth offense of non-payment of fees, then the Parent shall be disqualified from eligibility until the debt is repaid or for a period of 24 months from the date of termination, whichever is greater.
-After that time, Parent is eligible to return to the waitlist in accordance with 606 CMR 10.04, or pursuant to the applicable referral in accordance with 606 CMR 10.05 and 10.06
+(43) ThirdSecond Offense of IPV or FifthFourth Offense of Non-Payment of Fees.
+If a Pparent is determined to have committed a thirdsecond IPV (other than non-payment of fees) or a fifthfourth offense of non-payment of fees, then the familyParent shall be disqualified from eligibility until the debt is repaid or for a period of 24 months from the date of termination, whichever is greater.
+After that time, familyParent is eligible to return to the waitlist in accordance with 606 CMR 10.04, or pursuant to the applicable referral in accordance with 606 CMR 10.05 and 10.06

-(5) Fourth or More Offense of IPV, Substantiated Fraud, or Sixth or More Offense of Non-Payment of Fees.
-If a Parent is determined to have committed a fourth or more IPV (other than non-payment of fees), or a sixth or greater offense of non-payment of fees, or substantiated fraud, the Parent shall be disqualified from eligibility until the debt is repaid or for a period of 36 months from the date of termination, whichever is greater.
-After that time, Parent is eligible to return to the waitlist in accordance with 606 CMR 10.04, or pursuant to the applicable referral in accordance with 606 CMR 10.05.
+(54) FourthThird or More Offense of IPV, Substantiated Fraud, or SixthFifth or More Offense of Non-Payment of Fees.
+If a Pparent is determined to have committed a fourththird or more IPV (other than non-payment of fees), or a sixthfifth or greater offense of non-payment of fees, or substantiated fraud then thefraud, the familyParent shall be disqualified from eligibility until the debt is repaid or for a period of 36 months from the date of termination, whichever is greater.
+After that time, familyParent is eligible to return to the waitlist in accordance with 606 CMR 10.04, or pursuant to the applicable referral in accordance with 606 CMR 10.05.

-(6) A Parent with an active TAFDC case in accordance with 606 CMR 10.05(4)(a) shall be exempt from the termination or disqualification sanctions during the period his or her TAFDC case remains open.
+(65) A Parents with an active an TAFDC case in accordance with 606 CMR 10.05(4)(a) shall be exempt from the termination or disqualification sanctions under this heading during the period their his or her TAFDC case remains open.

-(7) A Parent with an active DCF referrals pursuant to 606 CMR 10.06 will be exempt from the termination or disqualification sanctions during the period the parent receives DCF-related child care pursuant to 606 CMR 10.06(4).
+(76) A Parents with an active DCF referrals pursuant to 606 CMR 10.06 will be exempt from the termination or disqualification sanctions under this heading during the period the parent receives DCF-related child care pursuant to 606 CMR 10.06(4).